timescale/docs/_partials/_test-drive-tables-hypertables.md

----
-title: Tables and hypertables
-excerpt: Create tables and hypertables in your Timescale account
-products: [cloud]
-keywords: [hypertables, create]
-layout_components: [next_prev_large]
-content_group: Getting started
----

 import HypertableIntro from "versionContent/_partials/_hypertables-intro.mdx";

-# Tables and hypertables
+## Organize your data using tables and hypertables

 <HypertableIntro />